 Plus, if you’re not spending money on tops, pants and dresses you’ll wear once or twice before tossing into the donate pile, you can funnel the cash straight into a savings account.

-The capsule wardrobe concept isn’t new by any measure, but its popularity has made a resurgence in the last several years.
+The capsule wardrobe concept isn’t new, but its popularity has made a resurgence in the last several years.
 Bloggers and fashionistas across the internet are all talking about their own experiences trying this minimalistic method.

-But while everyone seems to have their own rules regarding capsule wardrobes (and you can, too!), there are some tips, tricks and guidelines for starting (and sticking with) the concept that can help even the most nervous among us gain the confidence to try it for themselves.
+But while everyone seems to have their own rules regarding capsule wardrobes (and you can, too!), there are some tips, tricks and guidelines for starting (and sticking with) the concept.

 What Is a Capsule Wardrobe?

-A capsule wardrobe is a limited, curated collection of clothing, shoes and accessories that can help you live with simplicity while reducing decision fatigue.
+A capsule wardrobe is a limited, curated collection of clothing, shoes and accessories that can help you live simply while reducing decision fatigue.

-According to the internet and the folklore passed around about the fashion world ensconced therein, the term “capsule wardrobe” was coined by a London boutique owner named Susie Faux.
+According to internet fashion folklore, the term “capsule wardrobe” was coined by a London boutique owner named Susie Faux.

 Back in the ’70s, she made it her mission to help women find their personal style by honing and focusing their wardrobes.
 In doing this, she found a magic formula that just seemed to work.

 She would instruct her clients to start with classic, neutral basics to mix, match and reuse, throw in a few statement pieces to inject some personality and leave a little wiggle room to bring in seasonal or on-trend items once in a while.